Numantine War

 In 134 BC, the Consul Scipio Aemilianus was sent to Hispania Citerior to end the war.
-He recruited 20,000 men and 40,000 allies, including Numidian cavalry under Jugurtha.
+He recruited 20,000 men and 40,000 allies, including Numidian cavalry and 12 war elephants under Jugurtha.
 Scipio built a ring of seven fortresses around Numantia itself before beginning the siege proper.
 After suffering pestilence and famine, most of the surviving Numantines committed suicide rather than surrender to Rome.
 The decisive Roman victory over Numantia ushered in an era of lasting peace in Hispania until the Sertorian War over half a century later.

 This war also launched the careers of several important figures.
 Tiberius Gracchus was present as a quaestor during Mancinus's failed siege.
 Due to the reputation Gracchus's father had with the Numantines, Tiberius was selected to negotiate the treaty.
 Gaius Marius also fought in this war, as well as the later Roman enemy Jugurtha.